janfrischi/RT-3D-Reconstruction/README.md

 # **Real-Time Vision Pipeline for 3D Object Detection, Segmentation, and Reconstruction**

-This project implements a modular, real-time vision pipeline for object detection, segmentation, and 3D reconstruction using **YOLOv11** and a set **ZED Stereo Cameras**.
+This repository implements a modular, real-time vision pipeline for object detection, segmentation, and 3D reconstruction using **YOLOv11** and **ZED Stereo Cameras**.
 The project leverages GPU acceleration and advanced computer vision techniques to create a scalable solution for collaborative robotics, workspace analysis, and dynamic object tracking.

+---

 ## **Table of Contents**